 If your parrot begins shaking for no reason, you may be concerned that it’s a sign of fear or illness.
 However, parrots are emotive animals, and each of these shakes has a specific meaning.

 Why Is My Parrot Shaking?

 Parrots shake for many reasons and in different ways.
-Your parrot may shake for the following reasons:
+Your parrot may shake due to:

 - Grooming itself

 You may see your parrot shift around in a way that’s similar to shaking.
 Shaking has different types, including:

 - Shifting from side to side

 While these may all appear similar, they each have their own unique meaning for parrots.